top of page

 Arriving in Trinidad

 Since we were hauling out we proceeded directly to Chaguaramas, Trinidad's yachting and boating hub.
-Upon arriving in Chaguaramas you'll need to check into Trinidad as soon as possible.
-Here's a quick look at what you'll need to do during this process.
+Upon arriving in Chaguaramas you'll need to check into Trinidad as soon as possible, a process that takes a few steps.

 Immigration and Customs are next to each other at Crews Inn so the easiest thing to do is take your tender over and tie onto the dock closest to the office.
 Immigration is upstairs in the yellow building and are open 6am-12pm then 1pm-6pm.
 Here's a few things for you to keep in mind.